 The members come from a range of backgrounds, but all have in common the commitment to the continued development of textile work, its recognition and its full participation in the established art scene.

-Our new new exhibition page gives more information about Making a Point! and will be updated once the exhibition starts at Braintree.
+Our new exhibition page currently gives information about our most recent exhibition, Making a Point! but will be updated shortly with information on our new exhibition BETWEEN THE LINES.

 Links with Braintree Museum and Warner Textile Archive: